njc3006/TTKDSeniorProject/README.md

 ### Using the import script
-You must either be in the scripts folder or the ttkd_api folder when you run the script You must also have all 4 of the required json files (from the mango dump of the old system):
+You must either be in the scripts folder or the ttkd_api folder when you run the script You must also have all 4 of the required json files in the folder you are executing the script from (these come from the mongo dump of the old system):

 1. students.json
 2. attendances.json